 18+ for the lottery, sweepstakes casinos, charitable gaming, and tribal casinos.
 (Some tribal properties set their own age — typically 18, though a few require 21.)

 Must be 18+ to participate in sweepstakes casinos and the Minnesota Lottery.
-If you or someone you know has a gambling problem, call 1-800-333-HOPE (1-800-333-4673).
 This guide is for informational purposes only.